The Forerunner

 The Feeding of the Five Thousand

-35 Then, when the day was far spent, his disciples came to him and said, “This is an uninhabited place, and the hour is now8 late.
-36 Send them away so they can go into the surrounding countryside and villages and buy themselves something to eat.”
+35 Now when the day was far spent, Jesus’ disciples came to him and said, “This is an uninhabited place, and it is getting late.8 36 Send the people away so they can go into the surrounding countryside and villages and buy themselves something to eat.”
 37 But Jesus answered and said to them, “You give them something to eat!”
 So they said to him, “Shall we go and buy two hundred denarii worth of bread and give it to them to eat?”
 38 But he said to them, “How many loaves do you have?
 Go and see.”
 And when they found out, they said, “Five, and two fish.”
 39 Then he instructed them to have everyone sit down in groups on the green grass.
 40 So they sat down in companies of hundreds and fifties.
 41 And when he had received the five loaves and the two fish, he looked up into heaven, offered thanks,9 broke the loaves, and gave10 portions to his disciples to set before the people;11 and he also divided up the two fish among them all.
 42 S0 all the people ate and were filled to satisfaction.
 43 And they picked up the fragments of the bread and the fish: twelve basketsful.
 44 Now those who had partaken of the loaves numbered12 five thousand men.

 A Walk on the Water

-45 Then Jesus immediately had his disciples get into the boat and go on ahead of him to the other side, to Bethsaida, while he himself was dismissing the crowd.
+45 Immediately after this, Jesus had his disciples get into the boat and go on ahead of him to the other side, to Bethsaida, while he himself was dismissing the crowd.
 46 And after he had taken leave of them,13 he went up into the mountain to pray.
-47 Now by the time evening had fallen, the boat was in the midst of the sea and Jesus was all by himself on the land.
+47 Now when the evening hours had fully come, the boat was in the midst of the sea and Jesus was all by himself on the land.
 48 And seeing them straining at the oars (for the wind was against them), he came to them around the fourth watch of the night,14 walking on the sea; and he intended to pass them by.
 49 But when they saw him walking on the sea, they thought he was a ghost and cried out; 50 for they all saw him and were terrified.
 But at once he spoke to them, and said, “Take heart!
 It is I; don’t be afraid!”
 51 Then he got up into the boat with them, and the wind ceased.
-And they were beside themselves with astonishment.
+And they were beside themselves with wonder and amazement.
 52 For they had not grasped the meaning of the miracle of the loaves, for their hearts were still hardened.

 Healings in Gennesaret